Innovation Toolkit / Design Sprint Guide

 Present the prototype to key stakeholders — domain experts, real customers, or end users.
 Interview them, capture reactions, and gather actionable feedback.

-How AI and the Innovation Framework Make Design Sprints Better
+How AI and the Broader Innovation System Make Sprints Better

-As Innovation Mode 2.0 describes, the success of a Design Sprint depends on both the quality of its input and how the organization handles its outputs.
-Connecting the sprint to the broader innovation framework — and using AI — can dramatically improve both.
+As Innovation Mode 2.0 describes, the success of a Design Sprint depends on both the quality of its inputs and how the organization handles its outputs.
+Connecting the sprint to the broader innovation framework — and using AI to compress build time on Day 4 — can dramatically improve both.

 01